 Figure 4.
 Scatter plots and box and whisker plots displaying the distribution of data for each independent variable used to model relative percent cover of native species/plot.
 Box and whisker median values are shown by the middle horizontal line of each box plot, separating the upper box (2nd quartile) and lower box (3rd quartile).
 Distance upriver (bottom left) and channel proximity (bottom centre) were included as interacting terms with elevation, which we have visualized by showing the interactions relative to low (< [mean - σ]), average (mean), and high (> [mean + σ]) maximum elevation values.

-Among model main effects, only channel proximity (p = .032) had a significant positive effect on native dominance (marginal R2 = 0.071, conditional R2= 0.41; Fig. 3).
-The significant interaction between channel proximity and elevation suggests that mid to high elevation marshes generally experience more significant declines in native dominance with distance from channels (p = .002; Fig. 4).
-Distance upriver (p = .027) and plots located in inland basins (p = .044) had more substantial negative effects, with plots averaging declines of nearly 1% per kilometer upriver, and 14% in inland basins.
+Distance upriver (p = .018) and closed embayments (p = .019) were found to negatively affect native dominance, as plots averaged a decrease of over 1% per kilometer upriver and were on average 16% lower in closed embayments than non-embayed marshes (marginal R2 = 0.083, conditional R2= 0.42; Fig. 3).
+The significant interaction between elevation and channel proximity suggests that mid to high elevation plots generally experience steeper declines in native dominance with distance from channels than low elevation plots (p = .018; Fig. 4).
 Project age, river arm and elevation had no significant effect on native dominance.
-Though no significant interaction was observed between distance upriver and elevation, there are indications that low elevation marshes may experience greater declines in native dominance with distance upriver than mid to high elevation (see Appendixes J & K )marshes.
+Though no significant interaction was observed between distance upriver and elevation, there are indications that low elevation plots may experience greater declines in native dominance with distance upriver than mid to high elevation plots (see Appendixes J & K for model summary and visualizations).